HadrienGardeur/web-speech-recommended-voices/README.md

 ### Safari

 * For better or for worse, Safari's behaviour is mostly consistent between its desktop and mobile versions.
-* Downloadable voices or higher quality variants of preloaded voices do not show up in the list returned by the Web Speech API.
+* Downloadable voices or higher quality variants of preloaded voices do not show up in the list returned by the Web Speech API ([related issue](https://github.com/HadrienGardeur/web-speech-recommended-voices/issues/19)).
-* All voices return `true` for `default` in Safari, which makes it impossible to detect and select the system/user default.
+* All voices return `true` for `default` in Safari, which makes it impossible to detect and select the system/user default ([related issue](https://github.com/HadrienGardeur/web-speech-recommended-voices/issues/16)).

 ### Windows

-* [Microsoft provides a very helpful page](https://support.microsoft.com/en-us/windows/appendix-a-supported-languages-and-voices-4486e345-7730-53da-fcfe-55cc64300f01), listing all voices available across Windows 10 and 11 for a total of 98 voices.
+* [Microsoft provides a very helpful page](https://support.microsoft.com/en-us/windows/appendix-a-supported-languages-and-voices-4486e345-7730-53da-fcfe-55cc64300f01), listing all voices available across Windows 10 and 11 for a total of 98 voices across 36 languages.
 * Natural voices provide a far better experience but they require an up-to-date version of Windows 11 and need to be downloaded (with the added benefit that they also work offline).
 * Microsoft has been slow to add these natural voices to Windows 11 overall.
 Until fairly recently, only US voices (3 voices) were available.
-The list is now a little longer (23 voices) but remains far behind what they offer through Edge (250+ voices).
+The list is now a little longer (23 voices across 8 languages) but remains far behind what they offer through Edge (250+ voices across 75 languages).
 * Unfortunately, these higher quality voices are not properly listed in Chrome or Firefox currently ([related issue](https://github.com/HadrienGardeur/web-speech-recommended-voices/issues/15)).
 They only show up in Edge, where they're preloaded anyway but strictly for an online use.